BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/views/elasticsearch-view-api.md

 ## Processing pipeline

-An asynchronous process gets trigger for every view.
+An asynchronous process gets triggered for every view.
 This process can be visualized as a pipeline with different stages.

 The first stage is the input of the pipeline: a stream of events scoped for the project where the view was created.

-The last stage takes the JSON document, generated through the pipeline steps, and stores it as a Document in an ElasticSearch index
+The last stage takes the JSON document, generated through the pipeline steps, and stores it as a Document in the corresponding ElasticSearch index.

 [![ElasticSearchView pipeline](../assets/views/elasticsearch/elasticsearch_pipeline.png "ElasticSearchView pipeline")](../assets/views/elasticsearch/elasticsearch_pipeline.png)